Would-be adoptive parents look beyond Russia

 Other countries, including China and Guatemala, have erected hurdles for adoptive families as they create their own domestic adoption programs.
 The signing of the Hague Convention on adoption in 2008 drastically improved regulation of the process, which had been rife with corruption.
 But it has also led to a slowdown in adoptions or shutdowns in some countries.
 Internal politics and abuse concerns are additional reasons why countries have tightened controls.

+(For a graphic view of how international adoptions have fallen in various countries, see link.reuters.com/tut84t)

 There are still other options for Americans wanting to adopt an international child.
-Bulgaria, Colombia and many African nations are some of the new, go-to countries for U.S. adoptions.
+Bulgaria, Columbia and many African nations are some of the new, go-to countries for U.S. adoptions.

 But even that's not a sure thing.
 For would-be adoptive parents the best bet is to widen their search to include special needs kids, sibling groups and older children.